‘Teen Mom 2’ Officially Coming Back For Season 9: The Stars’ Demands Revealed

 Teen Mom 2 is officially returning for Season 9, and the star’s demands have been revealed.

-According to a June 22 report by The Ashley’s Reality Roundup, sources claim that the stars, Kailyn Lowry, Chelsea Houska, Jenelle Evans, Leah Messer, and Briana DeJesus are likely all returning for a new season, but that some of them have demands for MTV to meet.
+According to a June 22 report by The Ashley’s Reality Roundup, sources claim that the stars, Kailyn Lowry, Chelsea Houska, Jenelle Evans, Leah Messer, and Briana DeJesus, are likely all returning for a new season, but that some of them have demands for MTV to meet.

 Meanwhile, Teen Mom 2 star Jenelle Evans is still haggling with MTV to get what she wants.
 Jenelle, who has been one of the most difficult and controversial stars to work with, reportedly has her husband, David Eason, in mind before signing on to film Season 9.